hirememorey/resilience-basketball/extended_resilience_framework.md

 The framework uses a **Herfindahl-Hirschman Index (HHI)** for versatility, **Shot Quality-Adjusted Value (SQAV)** for dominance, **efficiency benchmarking** for mastery, and **usage change analysis** for scalability, all converted to 0-100 scales.

 ### The Gap: What's Missing
-While the current framework captures four major pathways to playoff success, one pathway remains to be implemented:
+While the current framework captures four major pathways to playoff success, one critical analysis remains:

-- **Longitudinal Evolution**: Players like Giannis who add new skills over time (Phase 4) - **Ready for Implementation**
-- **Unified Framework Integration**: Combining all five pathways into final research publication (Phase 5)
+- **Longitudinal Evolution (The "Neuroplasticity Coefficient")**: Testing the hypothesis that early-career learning rate predicts future resilience better than age or athleticism.

 **Data Status:**
-- ✅ **Game Logs:** Complete (272,276 records, 10 seasons) - Enables Role Scalability pathway
+- ✅ **Game Logs:** Complete (272,276 records, 10 seasons)
-- ✅ **Shot Dashboard Historical:** Complete (59,622 records across 10 seasons) - Enables Dominance pathway
+- ✅ **Shot Dashboard Historical:** Complete (59,622 records across 10 seasons)
-- ✅ **Tracking Stats:** Complete (10 seasons) - Enables Longitudinal Evolution pathway
+- ✅ **Tracking Stats:** Complete (10 seasons)
-- ✅ **Shot Locations:** Complete (9 seasons) - Enables Versatility pathway
+- ✅ **Shot Locations:** Complete (9 seasons)
-- ✅ **League Averages:** Complete (10 seasons) - **BACKFILL COMPLETE** (2015-16 to 2024-25) - Enables valid historical comparisons
+- ✅ **League Averages:** Complete (10 seasons)

-This document outlines the complete five-pathway framework, with four pathways now operational.
+This document outlines the complete framework, including the new implementation plan for the Neuroplasticity analysis.

 ---